Breastfeeding: COVID-19 (no contraindication)

 In May 2020, WHO and UNICEF stressed that the ongoing COVID-19 pandemic was not a reason to discontinue breastfeeding.
-They recommend that women should continue to breastfeed during the pandemic even if they have confirmed or suspected COVID-19 because evidence indicates that it is not likely that COVID-19 can be transmitted through breast milk.
+They recommend that women continue to breastfeed during the pandemic, even if they have confirmed or suspected COVID-19, because evidence indicates that it is unlikely that COVID-19 can be transmitted through breast milk.
 A study published in 2021 found that, while SARS-CoV-2 RNA may be found in some samples of breastmilk from recently infected mothers, the breastmilk does not contain infectious virus and is not considered a transmission risk factor.
-Mothers who have suspected or confirmed diagnoses of COVID-19 should thoroughly wash their hands and wear a well-fitting mask prior to breastfeeding their infant, or express breastmilk and feed the infant by bottle.
+Mothers who have suspected or confirmed diagnoses of COVID-19 should thoroughly wash their hands and wear a well-fitting mask before breastfeeding their infant, or express breastmilk and feed the infant by bottle.

 Substance use

 Alcohol

-Moderate alcohol consumption by breastfeeding mothers can significantly affect infants.
+Moderate alcohol consumption, one standard drink per day, by breastfeeding mothers is not known to significantly affect infants; however, the American Academy of Pediatrics strongly discourages more than two standard drinks per day.
 Even one or two drinks, including beer, may reduce milk intake by 20 to 23%, leading to increased agitation and poor sleep patterns.
 Regular heavy drinking (more than two drinks daily) can shorten breastfeeding duration and cause issues in infants, such as excessive sedation, fluid retention, and hormonal imbalances.
 Additionally, higher alcohol consumption may negatively impact children's academic achievement.

 When breastfeeding, alcohol may be consumed in moderation and does not require "Pumping-and-Dumping" (pumping and discarding breastmilk).
 Alcohol crosses from the blood to the breastmilk by diffusion.
 Thus, the concentration of alcohol in the breastmilk is approximately equal to the concentration in the maternal bloodstream at any given time.
 As the mother's liver processes the alcohol, more and more alcohol is pulled out of the breastmilk and back into the bloodstream.
 Thus, it is suggested to wait 2 hours after drinking before nursing or pumping.
 In the case of infrequent binge drinking, it has been shown that infants consume through breastmilk only a fraction of the alcohol their mothers have ingested.
 While a minute, clinically insignificant amount of alcohol may be absorbed into the infant's bloodstream, it is unlikely that this amount would cause any noticeable cognitive or neuromotor effects.

 Marijuana

-The data on the use of marijuana during breastfeeding is limited, however, in part due to our lack of knowledge in this area, the CDC recommends against using marijuana or marijuana-containing products, including CBD, during breastfeeding.
+The data on the use of marijuana during breastfeeding is limited; however, in part due to our lack of knowledge in this area, the CDC recommends against using marijuana or marijuana-containing products, including CBD, during breastfeeding.
 The main active ingredient in marijuana, tetrahydrocannabinol (THC), can be found in breastmilk anywhere from six days to more than six weeks after marijuana use.
 There is limited data on the long term effects of this exposure on the infant, however some studies have voiced concern regarding delayed motor development in infants exposed to THC.